 Book Reviews: the preferred length for book reviews is 1,000 to 1,500 words.
 Authors who are contemplating submitting a review article should contact the Book Reviews Editor for guidance.

 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from Sage after receipt of your accepted article.

 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.

 Common Law World Review adheres to the Oxford Standard for Citation of Legal Authorities.
 A quick reference guide for this style can be found here.
 Please use footnotes and not endnotes.
 Further information can be found here.

-Environmental Law Review is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Common Law World Review is hosted on Sage Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit http://mc.manuscriptcentral.com/clwr to login and submit your article online.